krystophny/NEO-ORB/README.md

-# NEO-ORB
+Tracing guiding-center orbits with symplectic methods - example Python files.

-Tracing guiding-center orbits with symplectic methods
+Full code is now public and maintained on https://github.com/itpplasma/SIMPLE - please change to that repository.